-With “thinking machines” at least one of them escaped from that safe domain.
-At the moment all producers that develop self-driving cars face that moral question that underlies almost every moral dilemma in general:
+With “thinking machines” at least one of moral dilemmas escaped from the safe domain of philosophy.
+At the moment, all producers that develop self-driving cars face that moral question that underlies almost every moral dilemma in general:

 And there are other dilemmas like that one just experienced on German TV.
-Is Lars Koch guilty (or not) for killing 164 passengers in an aircraft while avoiding the only other solution to kill 70.000 people on Alianz Arena watching football game between Germany and England?
+Is Lars Koch guilty (or not) for killing 164 passengers in an aircraft while avoiding the only other solution to kill 70.000 people on Allianz Arena watching a football game between Germany and England?
 Germany decided that he was not guilty.
 But this dilemma was quite easy since passengers would die anyway.

-It is thus quite clear that such machines could only evolve if matter can really become alive and conscious through emergence as an underlying principle of evolution as we understand it at present moment.
+It is thus quite clear that such machines could only evolve if matter (machine) can really become alive and conscious through emergence as an underlying principle of evolution as we understand it at the present moment.